ATTENTION PARENTS: 5 Ways to Help your Son or Daughter in the Lead up to the HPAT

 If your son or daughter wants to pursue a career in medicine, HPAT will be the single most important and most difficult exam they will ever face.
-Therefore, in the weeks to months leading up to HPAT, do whatever you can to lighten their load and allow them to focus on their HPAT preparation.
+Therefore, in the weeks leading up to HPAT, do whatever you can to lighten their load and allow them to focus on their HPAT preparation.
 Reallocate household chores to younger siblings, encourage them to take a break from non-essential commitments, and avoid scheduling family events.
 Do whatever you can to provide them with the time they need to get prepared for HPAT.

 3. Help manage stress

 Studies have shown that a small amount of stress is important and necessary to optimise performance.
 However, significant stress can hinder performance and lead to burnout.
 There are many strategies available to manage stress.
 As a parent, you can help by ensuring your son or daughter eats well, sleeps well and exercises regularly.
 Encourage relaxation techniques such as deep breathing, mindfulness and progressive muscle relaxation.
 Let your son or daughter know that they can talk to you if they are feeling stressed or overwhelmed.
 All these strategies can have a significant positive impact on their psychological wellbeing and performance on the day of HPAT.